Hampton Fancher

-Hampton Lansden Fancher (born July 18, 1938) is an American actor, screenwriter, and filmmaker, who co-wrote the 1982 neo-noir science fiction film Blade Runner and its 2017 sequel Blade Runner 2049, based on the novel Do Androids Dream of Electric Sheep? by Philip K. Dick.
+Hampton Lansden Fancher (born July 18, 1938) is an American actor, screenwriter, and filmmaker, who co-wrote the 1982 neo-noir science fiction film Blade Runner, based on the novel Do Androids Dream of Electric Sheep? by Philip K. Dick, and its 2017 sequel Blade Runner 2049.
 His 1999 directorial debut, The Minus Man, won the Special Grand Prize of the Jury at the Montreal World Film Festival.

 Early life

 Fancher was born to a Mexican mother and an English-American father, a physician, in East Los Angeles, California.
 At 15, he ran away to Spain to become a flamenco dancer and renamed himself "Mario Montejo".
 Following the breakup of his marriage to Joann McNabb, he was married to Sue Lyon from 1963 to 1965.